muhammad-salem/aurora/packages/aurora/README.md

 [npm-url-tslib]: https://npmjs.org/package/tslib

-Aurora is a web framework, that can create and define a Web Component standards ('custom elements', 'Shadow DOM' and 'HTML Templates'), that compatible with other frameworks, using Typescript.
+Ibyar Aurora, is a web framework, that can create and define a Web Component standards ('custom elements', 'Shadow DOM' and 'HTML Templates'), that compatible with other frameworks, using Typescript.

 This framework build with-in a embedded JavaScript Engine [@ibyar/expressions](https://npmjs.org/package/@ibyar/expressions) to execute Template syntax and attributes binding.